bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Rain
+- Fog
 - 98% humidity
-- 8 mph wind
+- 6 mph wind
 - 100% cloud cover
 - 48 AQI 🟩
 - 0.69 inches of rain in the past 24 hours